Right arrowBosscoder School of Technology

 Year Focus

-1st Year Building strong foundations in programming, web development, data science basics, and problem-solving
+1st Year Building strong foundations in programming, web development, data science (AI), data structures, and problem-solving, along with soft skills.

 2nd Year Core computer science systems like databases, operating systems, networks, backend engineering, and machine learning

-4th Year Industry immersion through paid internships, industry projects, or startup building
+4th Year Industry immersion through paid internships, industry projects, innovation lab work, or startup incubation.

 Now let’s understand the computer science engineering subjects you will study each year.